skip to main content

 Who has internet for $10 a month?

-AT&T, Cox, Mediacom, and Xfinity all offer low-income household initiatives for about $10 per month.
+AT&T, Cox, and Mediacom all offer low-income household initiatives for about $10 per month.

 Our experts have spent hundreds of hours researching internet service providers to bring you the best deals across the board.
 For this article, we researched opportunities available to students and other low-income individuals.
 Head over to How We Rank for more information on our process.